mmarkus13/yt-dlc/README.md

 ---

-## YouTube reports that no JavaScript runtime was found
+## YouTube Reports That No JavaScript Runtime Was Found

 Check Deno: